 The ID/EIS joint fellowship provides an unmatched opportunity for physicians interested in infectious diseases to expand their public health training, serve on the frontlines of global outbreaks, and join an esteemed network of more than 4,000 EIS alumni, including state public health officials, CDC directors, acting surgeons general, WHO assistant directors-general, and more.

-The ID/EIS fellowship program begins with a two-year ID fellowship then continues with the two-year EIS program.
-During the EIS program, joint fellows will directly address public health threats, working either in field locations at state and local public health departments or at the CDC headquarters in Atlanta.
+Funded by CDC, the joint ID/EIS fellowship pilot program is developing future public health leaders.
+The four-year ID/EIS fellowship program begins with a two-year ID fellowship then continues with the two-year EIS program.
+During the EIS training, joint fellows will directly address public health threats, working either in field locations at state and local public health departments or at the CDC headquarters in Atlanta.

-There are several benefits to the Joint ID/EIS Fellowship program for applicants:
+There are several benefits to the joint ID/EIS Fellowship program for applicants:

 This new opportunity pairs an ID fellowship with the EIS program.
 For the first year of the pilot, 11 ID fellowship programs were selected to participate in the pilot.
 Learn about the programs and the application process.

 The competitive application process to become part of the joint fellowship has closed for calendar year 2023.
 Selected ID fellowship programs were notified in June 2023.

 IDSA and CDC may expand the number of participating programs in future years.
 If the pilot is expanded further, a competitive application process will be held, with updates shared on this website.

 More information for ID fellowship programs can be found here.